 This is where disaster recovery as a service (DRaaS) providers can work with the most complex sets, often working with native or hybrid clouds to ensure business continuity in the event of loss or failure not just of data, but also critical systems.

-While data loss can have a debilitating effect on a business, good continuity and recovery planning can ensure that the impact of even the most severe failure can result in minimal disruption.
+While can have a debilitating effect on a business, good continuity and recovery planning can ensure that the impact of even the most severe failure can result in minimal disruption.

-Here then are the best in disaster recovery and DRaaS service providers.
+Here then are the best Disaster Recovery (DR) and DRaaS service providers.

 When it comes to software, Microsoft is a veritable titan, and it offers a disaster recovery solution for enterprises.
 The Azure Site Recovery platform boasts automated protection and disaster recovery in the cloud.